sukhjinder-kumar/blog/_posts/2023-04-07-Optimization 101.md

 ---
-title: Gradient Descent (PENDING)
+title: Optimization 101 (PENDING)
 date: 2023-04-07 04:59:30 +0530
-categories: [Optimization]
+categories: [Mathematics, Optimization]
-tags: [machine_learning, artificial_intelligence, optimization, data_science]     # TAG names should always be lowercase
+tags: [machine_learning, artificial_intelligence, optimization, data_science, theory_course]     # TAG names should always be lowercase
 summary: Gradient Descent is a very powerful optimization algorithm that is used almost everywhere in machine learning, from solving logistic regression in 1950s to GPT3!
 This post is math intensive, we try to give a comprehensive analysis.
 description: Gradient Descent is a very powerful optimization algorithm that is used almost everywhere in machine learning, from solving logistic regression in 1950s to GPT3!
 math: true